ataraxao/cwa/introduction.md

 ## Part V: Mathematical Implications of the CWA Mechanics

 To demonstrate the quantitative superiority of the CWA, we must audit the mathematical outcomes of the agreement.
-In this pure-vesting model, the Partner COO vests directly into the total LLC balance (**principal + growth**), establishing an unhedged, highly lucid price signal.
+In this pure-vesting model, the Recipient Party vests directly into the total LLC balance (**principal + growth**), establishing an unhedged, highly lucid price signal.

 ### Baseline Parameters